mrjhonyvidal/mrjhonyvidal.github.io/_projects/2018-01-01-php-management-system.md

 Cuenca SIS is an internal management system used to manage documents related to commodities imported at Argentina seaports.

-It was created from zero using PHP7, MVC patterns, Javascript and MySQL.
+It was created from zero using PHP7 (MVC pattern), Javascript(AJAX-JQuery) and MySQL.

+Liked and want to see it running or something similar? <a href="/hire-me#contact-form">Please get in contact with me</a>.

 Main Features: